LuisObana/MyHomeWork/h3 Hashes.md

 ## Message Authentication Codes

 A Message Authentication Code (MAC), also referred to as a Data Authentication Code (DAC), is a one-way hash function enhanced with a secret key, where the hash value is derived from both the pre-image and the key.
 Similar to traditional hash functions, the primary difference lies in the inclusion of a secret key, ensuring that only individuals possessing the key can verify the hash value.
 MACs can be constructed from hash functions, block encryption algorithms, or dedicated MACs, providing a secure means of ensuring data integrity and authenticity in various cryptographic applications.

+## COMMUNICATIONS USING PUBLIC-KEY CRYPTOGRAPHY

+Symmetric algorithms, likened to safes with a combination key, require both parties to share the same key for secure communication.
+In 1976, Whitfield Diffie and Martin Hellman introduced public-key cryptography, revolutionizing the field.
+This approach uses two distinct keys—one public and one private.
+While encryption with the public key is easy and accessible to anyone, only the holder of the private key can decrypt the message.
+The process is based on trap-door one-way functions, making encryption straightforward and decryption computationally hard without the private key.
+Public-key cryptography addresses the key-management problem by providing each user with a unique public and private key pair, facilitating secure communication in a network without the need for shared symmetric keys.